 Structure of proof, deductive reasoning, a survey of the theory of Euclidean geometry with an emphasis on proofs involving lines, angles, triangles, polygons and circles with an emphasis on transformational geometry and analytical geometry.
-Experience with Geometer's Sketchpad.
+Experience with dynamic geometry software.
 Not applicable toward an Actuarial Science or Mathematics major or minor.
+First Semester, odd-numbered calendar years.